 In the matter of continuity of operations and business interruption events, of an indefinite, but relatively lengthy, period after an interruption event.
 Long-term effects continue beyond intermediate-term events.
 A long-term effect, depending upon context and circumstance, might last from three (3) months to more than nine (9) months after an interruption event. long-term debt Loans and obligations with a maturity of longer than one year; usually accompanied by interest payments. long-term subsistence Reimbursable expenses for individuals who are temporarily assigned to one duty post that is more than 50 miles from his residence and regular duty post for more than 30 but less than 365 days. loss damage waiver See CDW. lump sum appropriation An appropriation made for a broadly stated purpose or for a named department or agency without further specifying the amounts that may be spent for particular activities.
-LWOP Leave without pay; approved absence from work for which an employee receives no pay and is otherwise subject to the provisions of R2-5A-C602.

 Term Definition -M- mail log A written record of mail received. mail transaction Any transaction completed by sending money and/or information through the United States Postal Service or a commercial delivery service. maintenance Expenditures, periodic in nature, designed to prevent a building or other capital asset from deteriorating in its basic capacity to perform the functions it was designed to perform over its expected useful life.
 Maintenance can include painting, replacing worn parts, cleaning, lubricating, etc. major Federal assistance program A Federal assistance program determined by certain factors-risk, dollar volume, prior compliance-to be major and, accordingly, requiring a greater degree of oversight.
 Because of the formulae used to distinguish major from non-major programs, different states will have different major program thresholds. major program In the context of AFIS, a major program is the highest level in the cost accounting hierarchy.
 Many cost structure options and controls are set at this level.
 A major program is the parent to.
 Each major program is assigned a unique identification code.
 For Federal grant purposes, "major program" means a Federal program determined by the auditor to be a major program or a program identified as a major program by a Federal awarding agency or pass-through entity. cf. major Federal assistance program. management For purposes of related party transactions, any director, deputy director, assistant director or any other position responsible for establishing policy, or affecting decisions on contracts or awards and excludes any elected officials.
-For most purposes including payroll, directors and executive directors, deputy and assistant directors, managers, assistant managers, program managers, supervisors and any other employee who has authority to sign another employee's performance evaluation. management For Federal grant purposes, "management decision" means the decision evaluation by the Federal awarding agency or pass-through entity of the audit findings and corrective action plan and the issuance of a written decision to the auditee as to what corrective action is necessary.
+For most purposes including payroll, directors and executive directors, deputy and assistant directors, managers, assistant managers, program managers, supervisors and any other employee who has authority to sign another employee's performance evaluation. management For Federal grant purposes, "management decision" means the ec evaluation by the Federal awarding agency or pass-through entity of the audit findings and corrective action plan and the issuance of a written decision to the auditee as to what corrective action is necessary.